 UK Health Security Agency (UKHSA) is responsible for controlling and managing outbreaks of these types of disease.

-We work closely with UKHSA and other organisations to respond quickly to any possible health threats.
+The Local Authority Health Protection Team work closely with UKHSA and other organisations to respond quickly to any possible outbreaks.

 Notification of diseases